arcanecode/DataFabricator/Documentation/New-FabricatedCityStateZipCodeRecord.md

 ### -Plus4

 Switch that will add a randomly generated plus 4 code to the returned zip code.
-(See the documentation for Get-FabricatedZipCode for more info on plus 4 codes.)
+(See the documentation for Get-FabricatedPostalCode for more info on plus 4 codes.)

 ```yaml
 Type: SwitchParameter